1. Home

 To finish, click on the button Update to selected.

-The result for Vanessa’s Gmail account.
+The result for the user on Gmail account.
 The primary email account and the alternate address have an identical email signature.

 Vanessa email signature preview